Darren Bradley

-Darren Michael Bradley (born 24 November 1965 in Kings Norton, England) is an English former professional footballer, who played as a midfielder for Aston Villa, West Bromwich Albion and Walsall.
+Darren Michael Bradley (born 24 November 1965) is an English former professional footballer, who played as a midfielder for Aston Villa, West Bromwich Albion and Walsall.
 He also represented England at youth level.

 Aston Villa

 Darren first came to notice to Villa scouts while at secondary school in Kings Norton, before signing for the Villans as an apprentice in 1983.
 Darren went on to break into the first team at Villa, making 20 appearances.

 West Bromwich Albion

 Darren moved to The Hawthorns on 14 March 1986, in a deal that saw Stephen Hunt move in the opposite direction.
 He went on to spend the majority of his career at West Brom, becoming the captain of the club.
 Though not a prolific goalscorer, Darren is best remembered amongst West Brom fans for a spectacular 30-yard goal against archrivals Wolverhampton Wanderers, helping them to a 3–2 victory in the Black Country derby in August 1993.
 For his efforts in the 1992–1993 season, Darren was voted into the PFA team of the year.